tail-devourer/alphard/README.md

 ## Environment Variables

 The following environment variables control core application behavior.
 Defaults are development-oriented.
+For sensitive values, each also supports a _FILE variant to read the value from a file (except NPM_BIN_PATH and DEBUG).
 For any production setup outside Docker, update these values accordingly.

 | Variable | Description | Default |
 | --- | --- | --- |